Step 1: Select up to three gently-used items made by The North Face

 Step 2: Provide your contact information so we can send you an email with a prepaid shipping label (Trade in shipping is free!)

 Step 3: Give us about two weeks to receive your product.
-Once we have evaluated your items we will email you a gift card that can be used for purchases on TheNorthFace.com
+Once we have evaluated your items we will email you a promo code that can be used for purchases on TheNorthFace.com

 PRODUCT TYPE GLOSSARY

 INSULATED AND DOWN JACKETS: Jackets insulated with down or synthetic insulation.
 Waterproof and non-waterproof jackets are accepted.
 Down jackets usually have a fill number (500, 800, etc) on wearers left sleeve.
 Synthetic jackets usually have small square or round baffles.

 RAIN JACKETS: Jackets constructed to be waterproof.
 Usually seam-sealed, with a hood and waterproof zipper or center-front placket.

 SNOW JACKETS: Jackets designed to be used for snow activities (ski, snowboard, etc).
 Usually have a powder skirt, hood and may or may not be insulated.

 3-IN-1 JACKETS: Also known as Triclimates, these jackets have a removable internal jacket that can be worn alone or zip/snapped into the outer jacket.

 VESTS:Insulated or not insulated, vests are jackets without sleeves.

 SOFTSHELLS: Jackets that may or may not be waterproof.
 These jackets have a soft outer face, are usually malleable and designed for on and off mountain use.

 WINDBREAKERS: Lightweight and thin jackets that provide protection from the wind.
 Usually not waterproof.